roydukkey/Dado.ComponentModel.Mutations/Documentation/Attributes/ToDefaultValueAttribute.md

 # ToDefaultValueAttribute [..](../README.md#documentation-index 'Documentation Index')

-Used to mutated the specified values to the associated *DefaultValueAttribute.Value* or the type's default value.
+Used to mutate the specified values to the associated *DefaultValueAttribute.Value* or the type's default value.

 **Namespace:** System.ComponentModel.DataMutations<br />
 **Implements:** System.ComponentModel.DataMutations.MutationAttribute (in System.ComponentModel.Mutations)